I remember when I decided that none of my children would ever get a perfect attendance award.

 My oldest daughter was in second grade and the quads were in kindergarten.
 I went to the kids’ school about an hour into the school day and had them get my oldest out of class.
 She came to the office with a very confused look on her face.
 “Congratulations!”
 I said, “It’s your day!
 You get to decide what we’re doing today and where we’re going to have lunch”.
 She was beyond excited.
 We spent the rest of the day together until we had to go pick up her siblings.
 Thus, the special day was born.

 Needless to say, she happily told her siblings all about her day.
 They immediately wanted to know if they, too, would get special days.
-I told them they WP_20150521_006would, they just didn’t know when it would happen.
+I told them they would, they just didn’t know when it would happen.
 So every year since then, I’ve taken them out of school for a special day.

 It’s gotten a little more complicated as they’ve grown up.
 Now I can’t just show up at school and surprise them.
 We have to plan around tests and major assignments.
 And their number one priority is sleeping in while the others go to school.